-‘Illusory Truth Effect’.
-Repetition Increases Belief in Climate-Skeptical Claims.
-Even for Climate Science Endorsers.
+The ‘Illusory Truth Effect’.
+Repetition increases belief in Climate-Skeptical Claims, even for Climate Science Endorsers.

-The “illusory truth effect” is a phenomenon on the rise with overload of information, or time-poor to fully digest information, or simply ‘whatever ~~what can I do about it’.
+The “illusory truth effect” is a phenomenon on the rise.
+So why does it occur?
+Is it from an overload of information, or time-poor to fully digest information, or simply… ‘a whatever’ attitude?

 IMAGE: Etching, c.1650. licensed under CC BY 4.0.

-Recent research conducted by Yangxueqing (Mary) Jiang, a PhD candidate in psychology at the Australian National University, sought to investigate a critical concern in today’s information environment: the proliferation of misinformation regarding climate change.
+Recent research “Repetition increases belief in climate-skeptical claims, even for climate science endorsers,” conducted by Yangxueqing (Mary) Jiang, a PhD candidate in psychology at the Australian National University, sought to investigate a critical concern in today’s information environment: the proliferation of misinformation regarding climate change.
+Supporters of climate science consistently considered climate-science-aligned claims to be more credible than those from climate skeptics.
+However, when claims were repeated, participants found them more believable, even if those claims contradicted their existing beliefs about climate change.

-Editor’s example: I recently read a statistic that 80% of the world’s biodiversity are on Indigenous peoples’ land who represent about 5 to 6% of the global population.
+Editor’s example: I recently read a statistic that 80% of the world’s biodiversity are on Indigenous peoples’ land, who represent about 5% – 6% of the global population.

-It set off my ‘can’t-be’ concern-bells of why – when there is so much biodiversity becoming extinct, as the case in Australia.
+It set off my my alarm bells of “oh-it-can’t-be-true’! particularly when there is so much biodiversity under threat and becoming extinct, as the case in Australia.
 More complex.
-So I followed it up and noted that it had been quoted in many reputable publications – IISD – but actually, it was incorrect!
+So I followed it up and noted that it had been quoted in many reputable publications – International Institute of Sustainable Development IISD – National Geographic: Here+ WWF: Here+ Statista: Here+ but actually, it was incorrect!
 Trust your intuition!
-Yeh!.
+Yeh!
+Fact-Check any sources.

 My disbelief was confirmed in a Conversation article, of how it had been picked up and replicated many times – 350- and peer-reviewed in scientific journals, in a World Bank report in 2008… from the possible source “ an encyclopedia chapter and a report on poverty” (Conversation,2024).

-For more than two decades… treated as fact… it’s wrong.
+For more than two decades… treated as fact… it wrong.

 The claim that Indigenous lands harbor 80% of biodiversity has been criticized for lacking rigorous empirical support, but remains important to recognize the significant role Indigenous peoples play in conservation and sustainable land management.